Ten years of extreme gravity tests of general theory of relativity with gravitational-wave observations: Tests of GR and results from GW observations

 Johnson-McDaniel et al.~\cite{Johnson-McDaniel:2021yge} found that the final mass and spin posteriors obtained from different parameterized tests, or from a standard parameter estimation analysis, can differ substantially when applied to a non-GR signal.
 This shows that different GR tests can bias the inferred final mass and spin in different ways, even when applied to the same signal.
 This observation led to the development of a new test, {\it the meta-inspiral-merger-ringdown (meta-IMR) consistency test}~\cite{Madekar:2024zdj}.
 This test is based on the original IMR consistency test above, but instead of checking the consistency between the low- and high-frequency portions of the signal, the meta IMR consistency test checks for consistency between different parameterized tests of GR (or the usual parameter estimation analysis) performed on the same signal (see section~3 of~\cite{Madekar:2024zdj} for more detail).
-For example, if one performs TIGER tests~\cite{Meidam:2017dgf, Agathos:2013upa, Roy:2025gzv} on a signal by varying one deformation parameter at a time, meta-IMR consistency test will check for the consistency between the final mass and spin inferences in pairs of TIGER analyses with different deformation parameters.
-Madeker et al.~\cite{Madekar:2024zdj} applied the meta-IMR consistency to a few selected events from GWTC-3 (GW170817~\cite{LIGOScientific:2017vwq}, GW190412~\cite{LIGOScientific:2020stg}, GW190521~\cite{LIGOScientific:2020iuh}, GW190814~\cite{LIGOScientific:2020zkf}, GW200225\_060421~\cite{LIGOScientific:2021djp}), and these all were found to be consistent with GR.
+For example, if one performs parameterized tests~\cite{Meidam:2017dgf, Agathos:2013upa, Roy:2025gzv,Mehta:2022pcn} (discussed in section~\ref{sec:generation_test}) on a signal by varying one deformation parameter at a time, meta-IMR consistency test will check for the consistency between the final mass and spin inferences in pairs of parameterized tests with different deformation parameters.
+Madekar et al.~\cite{Madekar:2024zdj} applied the meta-IMR consistency to a few selected events from GWTC-3 (GW170817~\cite{LIGOScientific:2017vwq}, GW190412~\cite{LIGOScientific:2020stg}, GW190521~\cite{LIGOScientific:2020iuh}, GW190814~\cite{LIGOScientific:2020zkf}, GW200225\_060421~\cite{LIGOScientific:2021djp}), and these all were found to be consistent with GR.
+As an example, in figure~\ref{fig:meta_imrct} we show the results of the meta-IMR consistency test applied to the available analyses of GW190521.